Warning notification:Warning

 Effects of taking too much vitamin D

-Taking too many vitamin D supplements over a long time can cause too much calcium to build up in the body (hypercalcaemia).
+Taking too much vitamin D over a long time can cause a build-up of calcium in the body (hypercalcaemia).
 This can weaken the bones and damage the kidneys and the heart.

 You cannot overdose on vitamin D through exposure to sunlight.
 But always remember to cover up or protect your skin if you're out in the sun for long periods.
 This is to reduce the risk of skin damage and skin cancer.